Americans visited IRS refund website 632 million times last year as challenges swamp tax agency ‘in crisis’

 The watchdog report also found that the IRS’s telephone service was “the worst it has ever been,” because of a combination of a ballooning number of calls and a strained workforce affected by the pandemic.

 In 2021, the IRS received 282 million calls, compared with just 100 million in 2019.
 The agency’s workforce did not keep pace with the higher demand.
-Although the IRS answered more calls than ever, it only took 11.4 percent of them — down from 29 percent the year before the pandemic.
+Although the IRS answered more calls than recently, it only took 11.4 percent of them — down from 29 percent the year before the pandemic.
 The IRS reported an average hold time of 23 minutes.

 Congress created the Taxpayer Advocate Service to act as a backstop for taxpayers who need help with the IRS.
 Its caseload jumped by 58 percent from 2017 to 2021, even as its budget rose by roughly 6 percent.
 The number of referrals from members of Congress to that service also increased roughly sixfold.